OctopusDeploy/docs/docs/administration/high-availability/configure/octopus-without-active-directory.md

 :::hint
 **Not a Windows cluster**
 While multiple Octopus Server nodes form a logical "cluster" of servers, Octopus nodes do not require Windows Server Failover Clustering.
-They should be standalone servers and they can be on-Premises, in Azure or AWS.
+They should be standalone servers and they can be on-premises, in Azure or AWS.
 :::

 ## Configure the first node